LoukasPerdikis/Medical_Data/README.md

 In addition to this, the final target and feature dataset configuration was determined.
 Please refer to the end of Section 3 in the notebook for details on this.

 # Data Cleaning and Preparation

+Based on the previous section, the necessary steps to preapre and clean the data for machine learning model development took place.
+First, irrelevant or undesirable columns were removed from the feature list.

+Following this, feature engineering took place on the BMI column.
+In instances where the BMI feature was missing values, calculating the value was attempted by using the patient's height and weight.
+This is where the second obstacle was encountered: the rows which were missing the BMI value were also missing the height and weight columns.
+This meant that feature engineering could not take place after all, most unfortunate!

+Null values were dealt with next.
+For binary features, null rows were simply filled with 0s.
+For other columns, imputation occured via MICE.
+By using MICE (Multivariate Imputation by Chained Equation), the missing values in the dataset were be filled in by running a series of regression models.
+These models imputed the missing values sequentially.
+For more information on how MICE works, please refer to this [article](https://towardsdatascience.com/imputing-missing-data-with-simple-and-advanced-techniques-f5c7b157fb87).
+MICE is particularly useful as it is a non-parametric method of achieving imputation, meaning that values could be filled effectively regardless of the distribution spread that each feature was characterised by.

+This, however is where the third obstacle was encountered: MICE imputation on categorical variables (where the categories defined numerically) , would yield decimal values in place of integer numbers.
+In order to overcome this, the values in these columns were simply floored using numpy's floor() method.

+Finally, the resulting dataset was investigated for duplicate rows.
+The first instance of each row was kept, and the remaining duplicates removed from the dataset.

+In order to further peruse and investigate the nature of the cleaned dataset for machine learning, the pandas_profile library tool to generate data reports was used once again.
+For more details, please access the html file in the root folder (final_medical_data_profile.html).